A. bilineatus, A. howardgloydi, A. russeolus, A. taylori

-Cantil venom is powerful and has enzymes that are hemotoxic, which means they stop the blood from coagulating properly.
+Cantil venom is powerful and hemotoxic, which means it stops the blood from coagulating properly.
 The price of one bite from one of these snakes can be hemorrhaging, terrible pain, difficulty breathing, vomiting, shock, kidney failure and necrosis.
 In some cases the patient may die if the bite isn’t treated promptly.
 The good news is that usually nothing more is needed than pain control and monitoring of the patient.

 Cantil Behavior and Humans